Our Favourite Visual Facilitation Books

 Brand new anthology!
 50 authors from truly all around the world – The World of Visual Facilitation is now available!
 Sam has two chapters in this hefty, full colour book.

 Brandy Agerbeck, whose gift at explaining things clearly and concisely, shines in this second major book about graphic facilitation called “The Idea Shapers”.
-Her first book, the classic, is a team favourite on this list (scroll further).

 The Sketchnote Handbook: the illustrated guide to visual note taking – by Mike Rhode